Frequently Asked Questions

 How are titles submitted for consideration?

-Submissions are welcomed at any time up to the closing date each year provided the title satisfies the eligibility conditions.
+Submissions are welcomed during a two-month window (usually between July and the end of August,) provided the title satisfies the eligibility conditions.
 While there is no limit on nominations, please nominate only those titles you feel have a reasonable chance of winning.
 Entries should be submitted online by clicking the Submissions tab on the home page.

 Are there any constraints on submissions?